Prison reform: United States

 But by the 1890s, Elmira had twice as many inmates as it was designed for and they were not only the first offenders between 16 and 31 for which the program was intended.
 Although it had a number of imitators in different states, it did little to halt the deterioration of the country's prisons which carried on a dreary life of their own.
 In the southern states, in which blacks made up more than 75% of the inmates, there was ruthless exploitation in which the states leased prisoners as chain gangs to entrepreneurs who treated them worse than slaves.
 By the 1920s drug use in prisons was also becoming a problem.

 At the beginning of the twentieth century, psychiatric interpretations of social deviance were gaining a central role in criminology and policy making.
 By 1926, 67 prisons employed psychiatrists and 45 had psychologists.
 The language of medicine was applied in an attempt to "cure" offenders of their criminality.
 In fact, little was known about the causes of their behaviour and prescriptions were not much different from the earlier reform methods.
 A system of probation was introduced, but often used simply as an alternative to suspended sentences, and the probation officers appointed had little training, and their caseloads numbered several hundred making assistance or surveillance practically impossible.
 At the same time they could revoke the probation status without going through another trial or other proper process.

 In 1913, Thomas Mott Osborne became chairman of a commission for the reform of the New York prison system and introduced a Mutual Welfare League at Auburn with a committee of 49 prisoners appointed by secret ballot from the 1400 inmates.
 He also removed the striped dress uniform at Sing Sing and introduced recreation and movies.
+Osborne published in 1916 the book Society and Prisons: Some Suggestions for a New Penology, which influenced the discussion of prison reform and contributed to a change in societal perceptions of incarcerated individuals.
 Progressive reform resulted in the "Big House" by the late twenties – prisons averaging 2,500 men with professional management designed to eliminate the abusive forms of corporal punishment and prison labor prevailing at the time.

 The American prison system was shaken by a series of riots in the early 1950s triggered by deficiencies of prison facilities, lack of hygiene or medical care, poor food quality, and guard brutality.
 In the next decade all these demands were recognized as rights by the courts.
 In 1954, the American Prison Association changed its name to the American Correctional Association and the rehabilitative emphasis was formalized in the 1955 United Nations Standard Minimum Rules for the Treatment of Prisoners.